act-rules/act-rules.github.io/pages/glossary/owner-element.md

 key: owned-by
 ---

-An element A is owned by element B if both elements exist within the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees) and either:
+An element A is owned by element B if:

-1. Element A is the first element within the tree, in [tree order](https://www.w3.org/TR/dom/#concept-tree-order), whose ID is included within the `aria-owns` attribute of element B.
+1. Both elements exist within the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees), and element A is the first element within the tree, in [tree order](https://www.w3.org/TR/dom/#concept-tree-order), whose ID is included within the `aria-owns` attribute of element B, or
-2. Element B is the closest [ancestor](https://www.w3.org/TR/dom/#concept-tree-ancestor) of element A that is [included in the accessibility tree](#included-in-the-accessibility-tree).
+2. Element B is the closest [shadow including ancestor](https://www.w3.org/TR/dom41/#concept-shadow-including-ancestor) of element A that is [included in the accessibility tree](#included-in-the-accessibility-tree).

 Nodes that are not included in the accessibility tree cannot be owned by other elements.